-NRMA spent over \$3.8m on advocacy and community activities over the 2011 financial year.
-This includes government relations work that provides sound policy solutions to all levels of government, as well as our work in the community which benefits Members and those in need.
+NRMA spent over \$3.2 million on advocacy and community programs that supported local communities and charities over the 2012 financial year.
+This includes advocacy work that delivered sound policy solutions to all levels of government, as well as our work in the community which benefitted Members and those in need.